-In the first issue of the journal, founded in 1974, the new interdisciplinary forum on urban research was launched in order to no longer view urban research in the humanities solely from a historical or theoretical perspective, but to anchor it more firmly in society and politics.
+In the first issue of the journal, founded in 1973, the new interdisciplinary forum on urban research was launched to no longer view urban research in the humanities solely from a historical or theoretical perspective, but to anchor it more firmly in society and politics.
 What was true back then is still true today, but a variety of new challenges have since arisen: The climate crisis, resulting in the need for a turnaround in construction and transport, financial crises, skills shortages and migration, wars and international tensions, a strengthening of anti-democratic forces, etc. This multiple crisis situation, the end of which is not in sight, is putting a strain on people, institutions and science.
 Forums for interdisciplinary exchange between researchers and transfer to society are more important than ever.

 In addition to themed issues, the journal offers the opportunity to publish free contributions in the field of urban research as well as reviews and shorter forum contributions.
 All relevant researchers, especially younger academics, are encouraged to submit contributions or suggestions for themed issues.